dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 {% endhighlight %}

 ### 10. Faster landing page
 A post layout in Jekyll will have a lot of things stuffed in.
 It has the content, it may have a third party comment box, ads, social media share bar, Jquery and what not.
 So loading all these resources obviously take time.
-There is always a minimum overhead that is always present for posts.
+There is always a minimum overhead present for posts.

 But, a landing page(Home page) should be really fast.
-Because in blogs, the home page is where people find the list of posts.
-If the list itself takes a lot of time then they hope worst for individual posts.
-So make sure you keep your home page clean.
+Because in blogs, the home page is where people find the list of posts and they usually browse through it to find the content they are looking for.
+If the post index itself takes a lot of time then they hope worst for individual posts.
+So make sure you keep your home page fast and clean.

 Load only things that are necessary for a home page.
 For example, loading AdSense code on home page layout is not necessary if you are not showing any ads there.